 Article 3 Splitting Approach for AC Interconnectors

-In case of high voltage alternating current interconnectors, eighty percent of the long-term capacity available at the year ahead time frame will be offered to the subsequent yearly capacity allocation session at the Single Allocation Platform.
+In case of high voltage alternating current interconnectors, eighty percent of the Remaining Available Margin by Critical Network Elements and Contingencies resulting from the yearly capacity calculation in accordance with article 10 of the FCA Regulation will be offered to the subsequent yearly capacity allocation session at the Single Allocation Platform.

-Long-term capacities resulting from the monthly capacity calculations in accordance with article 10 of the FCA Regulation, reduced by those capacities already allocated to the yearly timeframe and increased by returned capacity from the yearly time-frame, are offered to the subsequent monthly capacity allocation sessions at the Single Allocation Platform.
+Remaining Available Margin by Critical Network Elements and Contingencies resulting from the monthly capacity calculations, in accordance with article 10 of the FCA Regulation, that includes the reduction of those capacities already allocated to the yearly timeframe and increased by returned capacity from the yearly time-frame, will be offered to the subsequent monthly capacity allocation sessions at the Single Allocation Platform.

 Article 4 Splitting Approach for DC Interconnectors